ewanld/getoptz.sh/README.md

 ## Features
 * Automatic generation of a help message (-h or --help option).
 * Supports short options (-o1) and long options (--option=1).
+* According to tradition, '--' signals the end of options.

 ## Examples
 ### Multiple arguments